MATT CD (test tracks)

 Musical Articulation Test Tones (MATT)

-The graph to the right is the analysis of the test signal:
+This graph is the analysis of the test signal:

 In the following diagrams, the test signal has been played and recorded at various listening positions.
 Figure 2 and figure 3 show how the test signal was actually received at each position.
 Some portions of each graph will look and sound articulate.
 This is recognized by sections with a wide vertical “zig-zag” pattern similar to the articulate signature of the test tape printout.